xword/java-npm-gradle-integration-example/README.md

-# Integrating Java and NPM builds using Gradle
+# Integrating Java and NPM builds using Gradle - Groovy or Kotlin DSL

 This article describes how to automate building Java and JavaScript NPM-based applications within a single Gradle build.

 As examples we are going to use a Java backend application based on Spring Boot and a JavaScript frontend application based on React.
 Though there are no obstacles to replacing them with any similar technologies like DropWizard or Angular, using TypeScript instead of JavaScript, etc.

 Our main focus is Gradle build configuration, both applications' details are of minor importance.

+## Gradle DSL, Groovy or Kotlin - the choice is yours

+The article uses Groovy DSL for Gradle scripts, though this approach works perfectly fine with Kotlin DSL as well.

+Both versions, Groovy and Kotlin DSL, of the whole working example [can be found on GitHub](https://github.com/xword/java-npm-gradle-integration-example).

 ## Goal